Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Introduction

 While the construction of the $(\mc L^2_{-1},h)$ shrinker involves the blowup of a point on $\mb C^2$, following the authors of ~\cite{CHI04}), we call $(\mc L^2_{-1},h)$ the \emph{blowdown soliton}.
 We do this because, as shown in Theorem~1.6 of~\cite{FIK03}, there is a family of Riemannian manifolds $\mc N_t$, $-\infty<t<\infty$, with the following features: for $t<0$, $\mc N_t$ is $(\mc L^2_{-1},h(t))$; for $t=0$, $\mc N_0$ is a K\"ahler cone on $\mb C^2$ with an isolated singularity at the origin; and for $t>0$, $\mc N_t$ is an expanding soliton discovered by Cao~\cite{Cao97}.
 It is expected that according to most (if not all) of the definitions of a \emph{weak solution of Ricci flow} which are currently being explored (e.g., see \cite{HN15} and \cite{Stu16}), the family $\mc N_t$ will qualify for such a designation.
-Consequently, in this weak sense, one sees that Ricci flow can carry out an algebraic-geometric blowdown.
+Consequently, in this weak sense, one sees that Ricci flow can carry out a blowdown, understood in the sense of algebraic geometry.

-As noted above, a pre-condition for a singularity model being generic is that it must be a stable attractor for Ricci flow --- regarded as a dynamical system on the space of Riemannian metrics.
-Stability of $\mc S^4$ is well established.
-(In fact, Brendle and Schoen~\cite{BS} show that its basin of attraction includes all $1/4$-pinched metrics.)
-Stability of generalized cylinders is strongly conjectured but not known for Ricci flow.
-Stability of the blowdown soliton is also not known, although M\'aximo's proof~\cite{Maximo14} shows that arbitrarily small $\mr U(2)$-invariant K\"ahler perturbations of the shrinking soliton on $\mb{CP}^2\#\,\overline{\mb{CP}}^{\,2}$ (which was discovered independently by Koiso~\cite{Koiso90} and by Cao~\cite{Cao96}) develop singularities modeled on $(\mc L^2_{-1},h)$.
-(We remark that prior to M\'aximo's results, it was shown in ~\cite{HM11} that the Koiso-Cao soliton is \emph{linearly} unstable.)

-Our results in this paper prove that the blowdown soliton is a singularity model attractor for solutions of Ricci flow that originate from a set of Riemannian initial data defined by a structural (isometry) hypothesis and by a (weak) set of pinching conditions that we specify in Section~\ref{sec:evolve} below.
+Our results in this chapter provide significant, albeit incomplete, evidence that the blowdown soliton is a singularity model attractor for solutions of Ricci flow that originate from a set of compact Riemannian initial data defined by a structural (isometry) hypothesis and by a (weak) set of pinching conditions that we specify in Section~\ref{sec:evolve} below.
 Metrics in this set are not K\"ahler.
-These results provide evidence in favor of the conjectured stability of $(\mc L^2_{-1},h)$.
+As noted above, these partial results provide some evidence in favor of the conjectured stability of $(\mc L^2_{-1},h)$.
+What prevents this chapter from providing a complete proof is its reliance on two technical conjectures discussed below, for which we present formal arguments but thus far lack rigorous arguments.